AlanZeng1/AlanZeng1/README.md

 ## Motivation

-I built this project to strengthen my understanding of deep learning fundamentals, especially CNNs, image classification, and the PyTorch training workflow.
+I built this project to strengthen my understanding of deep learning fundamentals, image classification, and the PyTorch training workflow.

 ## Tech Stack

 * Python
 * PyTorch
-* NumPy
-* Matplotlib
+* Tensorboard